Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-linux.rst

 Setup LAN Shared Folder
 -----------------------

 .. note:: This guide is for Ubuntu only.
-For different distros such as Arch, Debian, Pop-OS, PureOS, etc, click "Other Linux" below.
+For Linux Mint, click on "Mint", or for different distros such as Arch, Debian, Pop-OS, PureOS, etc, click "Other Linux" below.

 .. tabs::